 It also adds public record information (bankruptcies, judgments, and tax liens).

 Credit Risk Score

 In an Equifax business credit report, the Credit Risk Score runs 101—992.
 Higher numbers are better.
 This section also shows key factors, which are positives and negatives about your business.
 Like how old your oldest account is, and if you have any charge-offs, and the size of your business.

 This score runs 0—100.
 Higher numbers are better.
 It also shows Industry Median.
 90+ means Paid as Agreed.

 The next piece is on your Business Failure Score.
 This score runs 1000—1880.
 It has its own key factors, like recent balance information.

 Equifax Business Credit Monitoring

 Prices are current to September 2021.
 Check credit reports which include credit summary, payment trends, and public records.
 The idea is to help you identify potential risk of late payments and business failure.
-Order a single Business Credit Report for $99.95.
-Or order a Business Credit Report multi-pack (5 for the price of 4) for $399.95.
+Order a single Business Credit Report or order a Business Credit Report multi-pack (5 for the price of 4).